Kagerjay/Free-Code-Camp-Projects/Basic Algorithm Scripting/README.md

 ```

 8. Repeat a string repeat a string
+*Repeat a given string (first argument) num times (second argument).
+Return an empty string if num is not a positive number.*
 ```javascript
 repeatStringNumTimes("*", 3) // should return "***".
 repeatStringNumTimes("abc", 3) // should return "abcabcabc".